aws-samples/recorded-voice-insight-extraction-webapp/README.md

 1) A backend which handles transcribing uploaded media and tracking job statuses,
 2) A RAG stack which handles setting up OpenSearch and Bedrock Knowledge bases,
 3) An API stack which stands up both a Cognito-authorized API Gateway REST API and API Gateway Websocket API and various lambda functions to logically separate the frontend from the backend, and
-4) A frontend stack which consists of a containerized streamlit application running as a load balanced service in an ECS cluster in a VPC, with a cloudfront distribution connected to the load balancer.
+4) A frontend stack which consists of a React application built and deployed to S3, served globally via a CloudFront distribution.

 ### *Clone the Repository*
 Fork the repository, and clone it to the location of your choice.
 For example: